Cholesterol Reducing Foods Fruits, Nuts

 - Barley: Barley is another good source of soluble fibre.
 You can cook barley as a side dish or add it to soups and stews.

-- Whole-grain, hulled barley is more nutritious than pearled barley and can easily replace refined grains in your diet.
+- Whole-grain, hulled barley is more nutritious than pearled barley and can easily replace refined grains.

 - Whole wheat bread and pasta: Whole wheat bread and pasta are good sources of fibre and complex carbohydrates.